michaelzzz96/LeetCode_Practice/README.md

 # LeetCode_Practice

-Brushing up on Leetcode problems in Java.
+Brushing up on Leetcode problems in Java, Javascript and SQL.